chrishumboldt/Rocket-Button/README.md

 `mod-button-css(x)` | `.mod-button` | | Create styles for selector `x`.

 ## Javascript Initialisation
-If you want to enable button loaders or drop downs then you will need to execute the following Javascript.
+If you want to enable button loaders or dropdowns then you will need to execute the following Javascript.
 Start by including the necessary files.
-By default the drop down target option is set to **.mod-button**.
+By default the dropdown target option is set to **.mod-button**.

 ```html
 <body>